Production of $\Xi(1530)$ in the $K^- p$ scattering process: NUMERICAL RESULTS AND DISCUSSIONS

 \subsubsection{Model B}

-As we clarified at the beginning of this subsection, the experimental data for the cross sections for $K^- p \to K^+ \Xi(1530)^-$ in the range of $\sqrt{s}=[2.087,2.168]$ GeV are inconsistent with each other.
-In Model B, we first remove the data at $\sqrt{s}=2.11$ GeV and perform a weighted fit with the weights of the other data in the range enhanced.
-For example, when we set the weight of these data to 8, we can obtain the line shape of the cross sections for $K^- p \to K^+ \Xi(1530)^-$ and reproduce the data in the range of $\sqrt{s}=[2.087,2.168]$ GeV.
-In this case the fitted parameters are collected in Table~\ref{Tab.2}.
-With these parameters, the $\chi^2$ and weight $\chi^2$ is estimated to be 96.24 and 138.93, which are much larger than those in model A.
+As we clarified at the beginning of this section, the experimental data for the cross sections for $K^- p \to K^+ \Xi(1530)^-$ in the range $\sqrt{s}=[2.087,2.168]$ GeV are inconsistent with each other.
+In model B, we first remove the data at $\sqrt{s}=2.11$ GeV and perform a weighted fit with the weights of the other data in this range enhanced.
+We increase the weight of these data, and find that when we set the weight of these data to be 8, the lineshape of the cross sections for $K^- p \to K^+ \Xi(1530)^-$ can roughly reproduce the data in the range $\sqrt{s}=[2.087,2.168]$ GeV.
+In this case the fitted parameters are collected in Table~\ref{Tab.3}.
+With these parameters, the $\chi^2$ and weighted $\chi^2$ are estimated to be 96.24 and 138.93, respectively, which are much larger than those in model A.

-Using the parameters in Table~\ref{Tab.2}, we can obtain the cross sections for $K^- p \to K^+ \Xi(1530)^-$ and $K^- p \to K^0 \Xi(1530)^0$, which are presented in Fig~.\ref{Fig.6}.
-Notably, the cross sections for $K^- p \to K^+ \Xi(1530)^-$ approach 70 $\mathrm{\mu b}$ in the vicinity of 2.1 GeV, which are consistent with the lower limit of the experimental data.
-Nonetheless, the fitted cross sections overestimate the experimental measurements outside the range of $\sqrt{s}=[2.087,2.168]$ GeV.
+Using the parameters in Table~\ref{Tab.3}, we can obtain the cross sections for $K^- p \to K^+ \Xi(1530)^-$ and $K^- p \to K^0 \Xi(1530)^0$, which are presented in Fig.~\ref{Fig.6}.
+Notably, the cross sections for $K^- p \to K^+ \Xi(1530)^-$ approach 70 $\mathrm{\mu b}$ in the vicinity of 2.1 GeV, which is consistent with the lower limit of the experimental data.
+Nonetheless, the fitted cross sections overestimate the experimental measurements outside the range $\sqrt{s}=[2.087,2.168]$ GeV.
 For the $K^- p \to K^0 \Xi(1530)^0$ process, the fitted curve exhibits a modest overestimation of the experimental data in the vicinity of 2.1 GeV, followed by an underestimation around 2.3 GeV.
-Based on a comparative analysis of Figs.~\ref{Fig.4} and \ref{Fig.6}, we conclude that Model A demonstrates a better global agreement with the experimental data than Model B.
+Based on a comparative analysis of Figs.~\ref{Fig.4} and \ref{Fig.6}, we conclude that model A demonstrates a better global agreement with the experimental data than model B. More accurate measurements of the cross sections in this energy range can be helpful for our understanding of $\Xi(1530)$ production in the $K^- p$ reaction , which should be accessible for J-PARC.